A Guide to Jacksonville’s Beaches

 Yes, there are multiple public restrooms and outdoor shower locations available.
 Visit the Jacksonville Beach website for more details.

 Yes, many visitors enjoy fishing on Jacksonville Beach Pier.
-There is no license required and the pier is wheelchair accessible and offers a bait and tackle shop as well.
+There is no license required and the pier is wheelchair accessible.
 Learn more about all of the amazing fishing options throughout Jacksonville.

 Visitors are likely to see sea turtles during nesting season, which runs from early May through late October.
 If you are lucky enough to see sea turtles or nests on the beach, keep your distance and do not disturb them.
 You can find more information and tips on helping sea turtles thrive here.

 You can bring your best friend with you on your beach trip!
 Dogs are allowed on the beach at any hour from October 1st through March 31st.
 From April 1st through September 30th, however, dogs are not permitted on the beach during peak hours between 9 a.m. and 5 p.m.
 Remember, dogs must be leashed at all times.
-Check out more pet friendly travel tips here.
+Here's a guide to the top dog-friendly beaches.

 Kathryn Abbey Hanna Park offers 300 RV, tent, and rustic cabin sites with access to the beach.
 The park also boasts 15 miles of bike trails, a freshwater lake, a playground, sports facilities, kayak and bike rentals, and more!
 It’s a great choice for an outdoor family getaway.